 - Medical and Health Services Manager: $111,680

 These are just examples of careers known to pay high salaries.
 If you’re not in one now, it’s something to aspire to.
-And there are plenty of other career fields where you can make six figures, particularly today on the Internet.
+And there are plenty of other trade jobs or career fields where you can make six figures, particularly today on the Internet.

 Make it a goal, and pursue it like your financial future depends on it – because it really does.

 A lot of young people don’t invest early, and that’s a big mistake.
 It’s understandable since so many people in their 20s graduate from college with big student loan debts.
 Then there’s always the pull to acquire the trappings of your desired lifestyle.